 Habits of Raccoons

 Raccoons are nomadic, but only within a marked territory.
-Raccoons do not dig or make nests, but prefer to mark locations, remembering them as available shelters.
+Raccoons do not dig or make nests but prefer to mark locations, remembering them as available shelters.
 They will sleep in abandoned burrows, the crooks of trees, empty crawl spaces, underneath porches, and within attics.
 Raccoons roam around in rural or urban areas, finding food where they can and scouting new locations.
 Raccoons will eat almost anything, including insects, fruit, vegetables, and small animals, if necessary.
 They are also notorious for raiding garbage cans.

 They are primarily nocturnal creatures, although nursing mothers can roam during daylight hours for food or shelter.
-Daylight behavior is not a good indication of rabies, but foaming at the mouth, erratic movements, and distress are solid indication that the animal is affected.
+Daylight behavior is not a good indication of rabies, but foaming at the mouth, erratic movements, and distress are solid indications that the animal is affected.

 Problems with Raccoons

 Raccoons are notorious “backyard bandits”, rummaging through garbage cans, popping kiddie pools, and generally causing mayhem.
 They can also carry diseases and bacteria and can be a serious concern if they frequent your property or backyard.

 Raccoons want two things: food and shelter.
 Here is a list of preventative measures:

 - Make sure all spaces around or under your home are carefully sealed or fenced off.
 Raccoons will sleep under porches or in attics if there’s a way in.

 - Make sure your garbage areas are controlled and tidy, and all lids or closures are secure.